How Gamified Assessments Help Facilitate Hiring of Differently-Abled Employees

 The Way Forward to Fix the Bias Against Differently-Abled Employees

-In a survey of Fortune 500 companies (1991), it was found that greater exposure to people with disabilities is associated with more positive attitudes towards them.
-For example, respondents from high exposure organizations believed that disability wasn’t associated with higher absenteeism or lower career advancement.
-Respondents from these organizations were also more likely to mention working from home and buddy systems to help people with disabilities.
+A survey of Fortune 500 companies revealed that people with greater exposure to differently-abled people tend to have a more positive attitude towards them.
+For instance, respondents that worked for organizations employing people with disabilities believed that disability wasn’t associated with higher absenteeism or lower career advancement.
+Interestingly, respondents also recommended their employers to adopt working from home and buddy systems to help people with disabilities.

 Using Gamified Assessments to Hire Differently-Abled Employees